MTR & AIRPORT EXPRESS, INTER-CITY AND HIGH-SPEED TRAINS

 In September 2014, following a three year study, the Transport and Housing Development Bureau announced its Rail Development Strategy 2014 which sets out a framework for Hong Kong's railway development until 2031.
 On completion of the recommended schemes the network will include the following additional new lines, extensions and stations;

-NORTHERN LINK AND KWU TUNG STATION - a major regional line connecting existing West Rail and East Rail Lines by linking Kam Sheung Road Station on West Rail with a new station at Kwu Tung on the Lok Ma Chau Spur Line.
+NORTHERN LINK AND KWU TUNG STATION - a major regional line, approx 10.7km, connecting existing West Rail and East Rail Lines by linking Kam Sheung Road Station on West Rail with a new station at Kwu Tung on the Lok Ma Chau Spur Line.
 The scheme to develop the new Kwu Tung Station was gazetted in April 2022 and the Northern Link October 2023.
 Indicative implementation* 2022 to 2027.
 Funding HK$9.8 bn approved Sept 2023.
 Expected completion 2034.

 TUNG CHUNG EXTENSION - Comprises two sections, "Tung Chung East (TCE) Section" and "Tung Chung West (TCW) Section".
 TCE Section includes the construction of the TCE Station at TCE reclamation area between the existing Sunny Bay Station and Tung Chung Station and approximately 1.2 kilometre long railway track re-alignment for the existing Tung Chung Line (TCL).
 TCE Station is an above-ground station with an elevated concourse.
 TCW Section is an approximately 1.3 kilometre long westward extension from the existing railway tunnels of Tung Chung Station with the construction of the TCW Station at the west of Yat Tung Estate.
 TCW Station is an underground station and will become the new terminal station of the Tung Chung Line.The scheme was gazetted by the government in December 2022, project commencement authorised in January 2023, finance agreement between government and MTRCL signed 28th February 2023, construction to commence mid-2023 (ground-breaking ceremony 15th May 2023) with completion expected in 2029.
 Funding HK$15.8 bn approved Sept 2023.
 The Airport Railway Extended Overrun Tunnel from the Tung Chung Line Extension is targeted for commenecement of construction in 2025 with completion in 2032.